jangmimiyah/jangmimiyah/README.md

 - 👋 Hi, I’m @jangmimiyah
 - 👀 I’m interested in programming, music and arts
 - 🌱 I’m currently learning how to program better
-- 💞️ I’m looking to collaborate on i dont know
+- 💞️ I’m not looking for any collabs for now.
-- 📫 How to reach me you you can reach me through fb: Princess ysha

 <!---
 jangmimiyah/jangmimiyah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.